lucasgdb/generate-strings/README.md

 const pass = generateRandomStringWithMask(settings); // will return a random string like: ekts_raqm1@hotmail.com
 ```

+## Testing

+To run the test, simply run `yarn test`.
+You
+may first need to run `yarn` to install the required development
+dependencies.
+(These dependencies are **not** required in a production
+environment, and facilitate only unit testing.)

 ## Contributing

-If you'd like to contribute, please fork this repository, change the branch typing `git switch dev`, make a new branch typing `git checkout -b branchName`, make your changes, make a push typing `git push -u origin branchName` and then submit a pull-request.
+If you'd like to contribute, please fork this repository, change the branch typing `git switch dev`, make a new branch typing `git checkout -b new-branch-name`, make your changes, make a push typing `git push -u origin new-branch-name` and then submit a pull-request.